ivanleomk/Schulz/README.md

 ## Database Migrations

 > This guide teaches you how to test your proposed changes against a local docker instance.
+For more detailed instructions/troubleshooting, please go to the [official supabase documentation](https://supabase.com/docs/guides/cli/managing-environments#release-to-production)

 Supabase provides an easy mechanism for us to perform any sort of migration.